1942 Oregon Ducks football team

-The 1942 Oregon Webfoots football team represented the University of Oregon in the Pacific Coast Conference (PCC) during the 1942 college football season.
-In their first and only season under head coach John A. Warren, the Webfoots compiled a 2–6 record (2–5 in PCC, eighth), and were outscored 138 to 67.
+The 1942 Oregon Ducks football team represented the University of Oregon in the Pacific Coast Conference (PCC) during the 1942 college football season.
+In their first and only season under head coach John A. Warren, the Ducks compiled a 2–6 record (2–5 in PCC, eighth), and were outscored 138 to 67.

+Oregon was ranked at No. 96 (out of 590 college and military teams) in the final rankings under the Litkenhous Difference by Score System for 1942.

 Two home games were played on campus at Hayward Field in Eugene and two at Multnomah Stadium in Portland.